Flower Picking near NYC: Holland Ridge Tulips, Lavender By the Bay, and More Beautiful Blooms

 Bloom season: Tulips bloom in April through May; sunflowers bloom in July

-Specializing in tulips and sunflowers, Waterdrinker Farm planted more than 500,000 tulip bulbs, and the results were stunning in the springtime.
-Aside from enjoying the beautiful booms, included in the $15 admission are pedal cars, an obstacle course, mini golf, and face time with its animals.
-A new addition in 2021: a sunflower maze.
+Specializing in tulips and sunflowers, Waterdrinker Family Farm planted more than 500,000 tulip bulbs, and the results are stunning in the springtime.
+Aside from enjoying the beautiful booms, included in the $20 weekend admission ($15 weekdays) are pedal cars, an obstacle course, mini golf, and face time with its animals.
+Kids 2 and under are FREE.
 Stems can be clipped and purchased for $2 each.

 Bloom season: Early summer

-You can’t pick flowers at Schmitt Farm Stand, but you can stroll the Instagram-worthy flower fields and then take some pre-cut selections home.
-While you are there, pick up some of Holly Schmitt’s famous horseradish made from farm-fresh ingredients.
+You can’t pick flowers at Schmitt's Farm Stand, but you can stroll the Instagram-worthy flower fields and then take some pre-cut selections home.
+While you are there, pick up some of its Holy Schmitt’s famous horseradish made from farm-fresh ingredients.

 Pick your blooms in the peaceful early morning at Brittany Hollow Farms.